 - Excessive daytime fatigue

-If you think you might be suffering from sleep apnea, talk to your doctor.
-If your doctor determines that you’re not at risk for sleep apnea but that you snore more than you should, check out these snoring products tested and scored by sleep experts.
+If you think you might be experiencing sleep apnea, it’s best to talk to your doctor.
+If your doctor says that you’re not at risk for sleep apnea but that you snore more than you should, check out these snoring products tested and scored by sleep experts.